 Despite that, Hartmann rejected Hegel's conception of the absolute spirit.
 Instead, in accordance with his stratified view of reality, he spoke of the "objectified spirit," and of the manifestations of an objective spirit as captured-"objectified"-in various institutions (e.g., laws) and works (say of philosophy and art) of one age.
 Understood in that sense, the products of an objectified spirit are both real and irreal.
 Everything that is real, according to Hartmann, is temporal and individual (concrete).
 But the products of an objectified spirit have, besides a tangible (that is, temporal and individual aspect) also an aspect that transcends temporal limits.
-With regard to that is timeless in the historical process.
+With regard to that aspect they are irreal: they belong to the realm of ideas and represent what is timeless in the historical process.
 Yet they always need a living spirit-a person-to recognize, interpret, or simply enliven them.